thanatos-vf-2000/stats4wp/readme.txt

 === stats4wp ===
 Contributors: vanhoucke
-Tags: analytics, wordpress analytics, stats, statistics, visit, visitors, hits, chart, browser, today, yesterday, week, month, year, total, post, page, sidebar, google, live visit, search word, agent, google analytics, webmasters, google webmasters, geoip, location, maps, map
+Tags: analytics, stats, statistics, visit
 Requires at least: 5.2
-Tested up to: 6.5.3
+Tested up to: 6.5.4
-Requires PHP: 7.4
+Requires PHP: 8.3
-Stable tag: 1.4.11
+Stable tag: 1.4.12
 License: GPLv2

 This plugin gives you the complete information on your website's visitors.